Skip to main content

 How Does TRT Alter Your Body’s Metabolic Blueprint?

 One of the most immediate and critical areas of impact is the cardiovascular system.
-The metabolic state of your body, governed by diet and activity, directly influences how testosterone therapy shapes your profile.
+The metabolic state of your body, governed by diet and activity, directly influences how testosterone therapy shapes your cardiovascular risk profile.
 Two key areas demand close attention ∞ your lipid panel and your red blood cell count.

 The Lipid Profile Collision